jbearden0/discordwebapp/README.md

 # Discord

-Unofficial webapp for Discord with some css tweaks for mobile views.
+Unofficial Ubuntu Touch Webapp for Discord with some css tweaks for mobileviews.
 This webapp is maintained by James Bearden and is not endorsed by or affiliated with Discord.

 ## Development